 Farmers, veterinarians, and people who work with these animals in labs are at the highest risk of being infected.
 The highest amounts of bacteria are found in the “birth products” (placenta, amniotic fluid, etc.) of infected animals.

 The disease may cause mild symptoms similar to the flu.
-However, many people have no symptoms at all.
+Many people have no symptoms at all.
 Mild forms of the disease may clear up in a few weeks without any treatment.

 More severe or chronic forms of Q fever can be treated with antibiotics.
 Those at risk for Q fever can prevent the disease by disinfecting contaminated areas and washing their hands thoroughly.

-Symptoms of Q fever do not typically appear until about two to three weeks after exposure to the bacteria.
-However, according to the Centers for Disease Control and Prevention, up to half of humans infected with the bacteria do not show symptoms at all (CDC).
-If symptoms do appear, they are generally mild.
+Symptoms of Q fever don’t typically appear until about 2 to 3 weeks after exposure to the bacteria.
+However, it’s possible that you will have the infection and not show any symptoms.
+If symptoms do appear, they’re generally mild.

-Symptoms can vary significantly from person to person.
-More common symptoms of mild Q fever may include:
+Symptoms can vary significantly from one person to another.
+Common symptoms of mild Q fever may include: